 Healthcare will continue to be a prominent focus in the Minnesota Legislature.
 Convincing lawmakers that access to chiropractic doctors is imperative is a top priority of the MCA.
 With a showing of 100% support you will put power behind

 Why Get Involved Today?

 - Simply put, it’s your profession and your right to practice is at stake, get involved and PROTECT IT

 - Every year we look for opportunities to introduce legislation and monitor other bills we oppose

 - In November 2020, all 201 seats in the Minnesota Legislature will be on the ballot – you have the ability to influence who sits in those seats!

 - With active participation and financial donations the MCA and its members can be a part of every House and Senate campaign

 - Supporting today will assist in getting support for our profession in the future

-The MCA believes that patients should have access to treatments of their choice.
-Accordingly, the MCA supports and will actively work for legislative, administrative, and other initiatives that promote the following policies:
+The MCA believes that patients should have access to clinical services and providers that best meet their needs and the MCA will actively pursue legislative, administrative, and other initiatives that promote the following policies:

 In order to protect and advance the chiropractic profession in Minnesota, we must develop and maintain a strong grass roots organization through a volunteer KEY DOCTOR PROGRAM.